OSC-JYU/PDFSense/README.md

 	POST api/uploads/[UPLOAD_ID]/rendered/300/pdf

 ### POST ../pdf/combined
-Add text only PDF to PDF generated from images.
+Create searchable PDF by adding text-only PDF to the PDF generated from images.
+This can be used for creating **searchable PDF with low resolution images**.
 Run this from path where your image PDF is.
 For example:

-	POST api/uploads/[UPLOAD_ID]/rendered/300/pdf
+	POST api/uploads/[UPLOAD_ID]/rendered/100/pdf/combined

-PDFSense scans directory tree in order to find text only PDF produced by /tesseract/textpdf -endpoint.
+PDFSense scans directory tree in order to find text only PDF (produced by /tesseract/textpdf -endpoint).
+That's why you should have only one text only PDF in your tree.

 ### POST api/uploads/[UPLOAD_ID]/zip